-I’m caring for someone with addiction issues
+I’m caring for someone with substance use disorder

-Addiction or substance dependence is when a person’s body gets so used to drugs and/or alcohol that they can no longer function without it in their system.
+Addiction or substance use disorder is when a person’s body gets so used to drugs and/or alcohol that they can no longer function without it in their system.
 Because their body builds up tolerance over time, they’ll need more and more of the substance to feel the effects.
 They may become fixated with using and obtaining the substance to the point that they’ll skip out on their responsibilities.
 Often, substance use disorders co-occur with other mental health problems and serious mental illnesses.

 When a family member is using substances in a harmful or risky way, it can put an incredible strain on the whole family.